boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

+= 1.2.9 =
+* Improved access protection, for better compatibility with bbPress 2.x and other plugins
+* Updated Russian translation

 = 1.2.8 =
 * Fixes problem with group associations and privacy levels of new docs
 * Improves access protection in WP searches and elsewhere